Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-During emergencies, the District may require student owned technology to be turned off so emergency networks are not overwhelmed.
+During emergencies, our District may require student owned technology to be turned off so emergency networks are not overwhelmed.

 Consequences